liupy2000/for_readme/README.md

 # Latent Tensor Gaussian Process

 This repository contains the implementation and performance evaluation of several methods for **spatial profile analysis**.
-It provides reproducible MATLAB scripts to replicate the numerical experiments and case studies reported in the paper **Spatial In-Profile Monitoring via Latent Tensor Gaussian Process with Mixed Effects**.
+It provides reproducible MATLAB scripts to replicate the numerical experiments and case studies reported in the paper **"Spatial In-Profile Monitoring via Latent Tensor Gaussian Process with Mixed Effects"**.

 ## Methods Included
 The repository implements and benchmarks the following models: